-This activity centre plan proposes the following major changes to the existing road network arrangements (layout and connectivity):
+This precinct structure plan proposes the following major changes to the existing road network arrangements (layout and connectivity):

-- Central Mall reconfiguration to allow one-way vehicle movement - Town Square threshold treatment.
+- Central Mall reconfiguration to allow one-way vehicle movement. - Future potential civic space threshold treatment.

 These changes were identified in response to urban design and revitalisation priorities/goals, being: